florencemezino/i-am-florence/README.md

 * A a recruiter, I want to see if the applicant participates to tech conferences so that I can assess if the applicant is open minded and focus on self development.

 * As a recruiter, I want to see how the applicant works on its digital presence so that I can determine if the applicant is able to share knowledge and receive feedback.

+### Further Testing

+* The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+* The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+* A large amount of testing was done to ensure that all pages were linking correctly.
+* Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Known Bugs

+*
+*
+*

 ## Deployment